Genital Warts (Human Papillomavirus)

 The best way to keep from getting genital warts—or any other STI—is to not have sex or any skin-to-skin genital contact.
 If you do have sex, practice safer sex.

-- Use condoms.
-Condoms may help reduce the risk of spreading genital warts, but they do not protect the entire genital area against skin-to-skin contact.
+- Use latex condoms.
+Latex condoms may help reduce the risk of spreading genital warts, but they do not protect the entire genital area against skin-to-skin contact.

 - Before you have sex with someone, talk to them about STIs.
 Find out whether he or she is at risk for them.
 Remember that a person can be infected without knowing it.

 - If you have symptoms of an STI, don't have sex.